 Articles by The Professional Trustee Team

-Undoubtedly one of the most sensible ways of protecting money and other assets such as your personal home, is to put those assets into a Trust.
-Asset protection isn't the only reason however for someone to use Trust.
-Ensuring assets are available for the next generation is also a fairly popular rationale for Trust usage.
-Additionally, the existence of government means testing provides a major motivating factor for establishing a Trust.
+Undoubtedly one of the most sensible ways of protecting money and other assets such as your personal home, is to put those assets into a trust.
+Asset protection isn't the only reason, however, for someone to use a trust.
+Ensuring assets are available for the next generation is also a fairly popular rationale for trust usage.
+Additionally, the existence of government means testing provides a major motivating factor for establishing a trust.
 On this point, it's my personal belief that means testing is highly likely to be brought into law in the future with respect to New Zealand superannuation.
-Hence it wouldn't surprise me one little bit if Trust usage increases for this reason alone.
+Hence it wouldn't surprise me one little bit if trust usage increases for this reason alone.

-In the last 5 days, I've completed 16 presentations on the Budget Changes coming through.
-One of those changes involves aligning the top marginal income tax rate with the tax rate Trusts pay.
-According to the budgetary commentary that was posted, this alignment is being introduced so that New Zealanders wouldn't spend time sheltering their income in Trusts.
+In the last five days, I've completed 16 presentations on the Budget changes coming through.
+One of those changes involves aligning the top marginal income tax rate with the tax rate trusts pay.
+According to the budgetary commentary that was posted, this alignment is being introduced so that New Zealanders wouldn't spend time sheltering their income in trusts.
 Great line but I'm not buying it for one single minute.

 Put three thoughts in your mind.
-First, the Government has known for years that it will have trouble paying out superannuation in the future if no action is taken.
-Secondly, when you move assets into a Trust, you are moving them from your personal name and identity into the names and legal possession of the Trustees of a Trust.
+First, the government has known for years that it will have trouble paying out superannuation in the future if no action is taken.
+Secondly, when you move assets into a trust, you are moving them from your personal name and identity into the names and legal possession of the trustees of the trust.
 Thirdly, means testing is well and truly alive and operating here in the land of the long white cloud.

 Medical science now keeps us alive for longer even if quality of life isn't what it used to be.
 So you can spend years in a rest home.
 At an average weekly rate of $900 + GST for rest home care, the bill can really mount up.

 Its not just means testing we need to worry about.
-We can lose our assets through a myriad of other ways such as a business failing or a personal relationship demising.
-I've already written about these events in my free e-book so I won't go into any detail here in this blog.
-What I will say is that often it is outside your power to control events.
-What you can frequently have however, is a large degree of influence over the consequences these type of events bring about.
-Download a free copy of my e-book to get the low down on this.
+We can lose our assets through a myriad of other ways, such as a business failing or a personal relationship demising.
+Often it is outside your power to control events.
+What you can frequently have, however, is a large degree of influence over the consequences these type of events bring about.

-When you create a Trust, you are creating a vessel.
-This vessel like all containers will hold something, namely assets such as money, shares, homes, bachs, jewellery, artworks, etc. Predominately anything that increases in value and that you want protected.
+When you create a trust, you are creating a vessel.
+This vessel, like all containers, will hold something, namely assets such as money, shares, homes, baches, jewellery, artworks, etc. Predominately anything that increases in value and that you want protected.

-There are two very important people involved in a Trust.
-These are Appointors and Trustees.
-The Appointor hires and fires the Trustees so they have ultimate control over the Trustees.
-The Trustees' job is to decide a variety of things including what assets the Trust will hold, buy and sell and who they will allow to use the Trust's assets.
-Clearly, if you are an Appointor and a Trustee you have great control over the actions of the Trustees and the assets of the Trust.
+There are two very important people involved in a trust.
+These are appointors and trustees.
+The appointor hires and fires the trustees so they have ultimate control over the trustees.
+The trustees' job is to decide a variety of things including what assets the trust will hold, buy and sell, and whom they will allow to use the trust's assets.
+Clearly, if you are an appointor and a trustee you have great control over the actions of the trustees and the assets of the trust.